Wednesday, 29 April 2026

 175. Bolton Wanderers v Ipswich Town - April 21, 1979

-SURE, I'VE witnessed some seminal moments; The Chemical Brothers and Daft Punk at Bugged Out, Oasis in a big-top tent in Preston, and Nirvana supporting at the Poly, but none of them were as memorable or enjoyable as seeing this goal at Burnden Park in 1979 sat with my father.
+SURE, I'VE witnessed some seminal moments; The Chemical Brothers and Daft Punk at Bugged Out, Oasis in a big-top tent in Preston, and Nirvana supporting at the Poly.
+But none of them were as memorable or enjoyable as seeing this goal at Burnden Park in 1979 sat with my father.
 Celebrating it was our last shared moment of unadulterated joy.

 In 1979, I liked flamboyant footballers who had lank hair and untucked shirts, and my father liked workaday ones who tucked their shirts in like Big Sam.
 However, in the April sunshine, Frankie Worthington fever finally gripped my father.
 Despite losing, he hung back, allowing me to wait in the car park with my candy-pink Disney autograph book.

-Yeah, I saw one of the most graceful and skillful goals ever scored on British soil and all I have to show for it is a Paul Mariner autograph.
+I saw one of the most graceful and skillful goals ever scored on British soil and all I have to show for it is a Paul Mariner autograph.